-An employee who works at the storefront and represents the cannabis dispensary.
 Budtenders are responsible for educating consumers about the effects, benefits, and overall experience of cannabis products.
-While they are typically not medically trained, these marijuana dispensary employees serve as important guides to using cannabis products, and tailor their customer and patient service to all levels of experience.
+While they are typically not medically trained, these dispensary employees can serve as guides to the cannabis products on their shelves and can tailor their customer and patient service to all levels of experience.

 What is a budtender?

-The term “budtender” is a blending of the word “bud” (the flower of the cannabis plant) and “bartender.”
-The term originated because a budtender's role in a dispensary is similar to the bartender's role in a bar.
+A budtender is an employee who works at the storefront of a cannabis dispensary.
+The term “budtender” is a blending of the word “bud” — the flower of the cannabis plant — and “bartender,” since a budtender's role in a dispensary is similar to the bartender's role in a bar.

-As of March 2018, the term “budtender” is officially recognized by the Merriam-Webster Dictionary, which recognized first use of the word in 1997.
+As of March 2018, the term “budtender” was officially recognized by the Merriam-Webster Dictionary, which recognized first use of the word in 1997.

-What is the job description of a budtender?
+What are the typical responsibilities of a budtender?

-The job description for budtenders usually entails a number of responsibilities in the dispensary.
+The job description for budtenders usually entails a number of responsibilities for the dispensary.
 The role typically includes:

-• Acting as the face of the dispensary, greeting customers
+• Acting as the face of the dispensary and greeting customers

 • Facilitating the sale